Blue Monk in G

 Voice Leading

-The bass line moves through G to C (ascending perfect fourth), C to D (ascending whole step).
-The mix of stepwise and leap motion balances smoothness with harmonic drive.
-When the progression loops, the bass returns from D to G by perfect fourth.
+The bass line moves through G to C (ascending perfect fourth), C to D (ascending whole step), D to G (ascending perfect fourth), G to C (ascending perfect fourth), C to C# (ascending half step).
+A half-step bass movement creates a strong leading-tone pull that demands resolution.
+The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
+When the progression loops, the bass returns from C# to G by tritone.

 Scales for Improvisation